A Massive Dinosaur Fossil Museum Is Coming to NJ in March + Tickets Are on Sale

-Lakeside view of the coming Jean & Ric Edelman Fossil Park Museum/photo credit: ROWAN UNVERSITY
+Lakeside view of the coming Jean & Ric Edelman Fossil Park Museum/Photo credit: ROWAN UNIVERSITY

-A new dinosaur fossil park museum is coming to NJ and there’s a treasure trove of ancient relics there just waiting to be discovered.
+A new dinosaur fossil park museum is coming to NJ and tickets just went on sale.

-Rowan University updated its information – and you will be able to explore South Jersey’s ancient past, all with an eye toward a more sustainable future, starting March 2025.
+Rowan University updated its information – and you will be able to explore South Jersey’s ancient past, all with an eye toward a more sustainable future, as of March 29.
+You can get tickets here.

 COURTESY EDELMAN FOSSIL PARK MUSEUM

 The $73 million, 44,000-square-foot Jean & Ric Edelman Fossil Park Museum in Mantua Twp. is an exciting endeavor that will shed light on the dinosaur world for visitors.
-The museum will be set into the 65-acre Edelman Fossil Park, perched above a former marl quarry where 66-million-year-old marine and terrestrial fossils exist.
+The museum will be set into the 65-acre Edelman Fossil Park (part of 123 acres total), perched above a former 4-acre marl quarry where 66-million-year-old marine and terrestrial fossils exist.

 COURTESY EDELMAN FOSSIL PARK MUSEUM

 The Discovery Forest will feature hands-on learning stations and Critter Cove will have sea and land animals with genetic connections to the site during the Late Cretaceous era.
-There will also be a Fossil Research Workshop, a virtual reality chamber, café, museum store, paleo-themed playground and nature trails.
+There will also be a Fossil Research Workshop, a virtual reality chamber, café, museum store, a paleo-themed playground, gardens and nature trails.

 ROWAN UNIVERSITY

-The museum will also be eco-friendly, and is set to become New Jersey’s largest public net-zero building, meaning 100% of the energy used will come from renewable on-site sources and/or green energy through New Jersey’s power grid.
+The museum will be eco-friendly, and is set to become New Jersey’s largest public net-zero building, meaning 100 percent of the energy used will come from renewable on-site sources and/or green energy through New Jersey’s power grid.
 The surrounding grounds will restore plant and animal habitat and other landscape features making this one sustainable destination.

 • Jennifer Amato contributed to this story.